matje/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    o  Previously, cached negative responses were indexed by QNAME,
       QCLASS, QTYPE, and the setting of the CD bit (see RFC 4035, Section 4.7), and only queries matching the index key would be answered from the cache.
-With aggressive negative caching, the validator, in addition to checking to see if the answer is in its cache before sending a query, checks to see whether any cached and validated NSEC record denies the existence of the sought record(s).
-Using aggressive negative caching, a validator will not make queries for any name covered by a cached and validated NSEC record.
+With aggressive use of negative caching, the validator, in addition to checking to see if the answer is in its cache before sending a query, checks to see whether any cached and validated NSEC record denies the existence of the sought record(s).
+Aggressive use of negative caching, a validator will not make queries for any name covered by a cached and validated NSEC record.
 Furthermore, a validator answering queries from clients will synthesize a negative answer whenever it has an